The next generation

 Another therapeutic avenue involves so-called RNA binding proteins (RBPs).
 These proteins regulate the cellular activity of mRNA molecules, and understanding this regulation is important for the continued development of mRNAs as effective drugs and drug targets.
 In addition, drugs that alter the interaction between mRNAs and RBPs have the potential to become an entirely new class of therapeutics.

 At Sanford Labs, our scientists are at the forefront of developing new therapeutic approaches and technologies based on these and other recent scientific advances.
-Advising these efforts is Gene Yeo, a world-renowned investigator in RNA biology and seasoned entrepreneur.
+Overseeing these efforts is Gene Yeo, a world-renowned investigator in RNA biology and seasoned entrepreneur.

 Meet Gene Yeo